bnmfw/Quasar/README.md

 ### 2 - Variability Analysis
 Allows to asses physicial parameter variability on radiation robustness.

-First insert the number of points on the dirtributions
+First insert the number of points on the distributions

 Select a model, a physicial parameters and the gaussian distribution parameters.